A woman with glasses and a cap smiling next to a large brindle-colored dog with closed eyes in a mountainous outdoor setting.

 We’re Cynthia and Tex.

-Before the Pacific Northwest became home, I spent 18 years in Hong Kong—a city of neon lights, underground shows, and hours spent in front of a screen learning graphic design.
+Before the Pacific Northwest became home, I spent 18 years in Hong Kong — neon lights, underground shows, and hours in front of a screen teaching myself graphic design.
 The outdoors?
-Never on my radar.
+Hard pass.

-In 2018, feeling stuck in jobs that didn't fit, I did something impulsive: I rented a car, bought camping gear from a very patient REI employee, and drove south to the desert.
-One solo road trip.
+In 2018, feeling stuck in jobs that didn’t fit, I did something impulsive: rented a car, bought camping gear from a very patient REI employee, and drove south to the desert alone.
+No experience.
 One month of planning.
-One test camping trip to make sure I wouldn't completely embarrass myself.
+Two test camping trips that ended up in a semi disastrous way.

 A person with sandals resting on a rock next to a black and white dog with a red harness and orange backpack on a mountain summit at sunset, with a view of green mountain ranges and distant snow-capped peaks.